neelsmith/latin-corpus/README.md

 The `latincorpus` library is undergoing active development as part of a three-year project beginning in the academic year 2020-2021 in the Classics Department at the College of the Holy Cross.
 For more information about the project, see <https://lingualatina.github.io/>.

 The current published release is 6.0.0.
 The 7.x series represents an API-breaking, substantial reworking of the library.
-Binaries of prerelease versions are available from bintray with the version designation `7.0.0.-prN`.
+Binaries of prerelease versions as well as published releases are available from bintray with the version designation `7.0.0.-prN`: for maven, ivy or gradle coordinates, see [this page](https://bintray.com/neelsmith/maven/latincorpus).

 See [release notes](releases.md).

-Binaries are available from bintray: for maven, ivy or gradle coordinates, see [this page](https://bintray.com/neelsmith/maven/latincorpus).

 ## Documentation